elastic/package-registry/ASSETS.md

 Rollup jobs today do not support rollup templates which would be nice to have, see [discussion here](https://github.com/elastic/beats/pull/7220).
 This would allow to separate creation of the template and actually creation / start of the job.

 A rollup job depends on an index pattern and has a target index.
-The integrations manager should potentially be able to configure this.
+The package manager should potentially be able to configure this.

 ### Index Data